eposgmbh/Epos.Foundation/README.md

         // further subcommands...
         //
         // If you don't want to specify subcommands, register one subcommand with the name "default"
-        // (or use the constant CmdLineSubcommand.DefaultName) and set the HasDifferentiatedSubcommands
+        // (or use the constant CommandLineSubcommand.DefaultName) and set the HasDifferentiatedSubcommands
-        // property of the CmdLineDefinition to false.
+        // property of the CommandLineDefinition to false.
     };

-    return theCmdLineDefinition.Try(args);
+    return theCommandLineDefinition.Try(args);
 }
 ```